Almad/weeknote-generator/README.md

 * `pip install .`

 You can then use `generate-weeknotes` command.
+If you want to generate weeknotes retrospectively, you can use `WEEK=week_number` environment variable.

 If you have installed this inside a virtual environment and want to use it outside of it, the easiest way is to just add an alias into your `~/.zshrc`